Outcome-based Reinforcement Learning to Predict the Future: Introduction

-We design and empirically validate a stable RL pipeline for probabilistic forecasting.
-On the algorithmic side, we (i) remove per-question standard-deviation scaling from Group Relative Policy Optimisation (GRPO), (ii) switch to baseline-subtracted advantages in \textsc{ReMax}\citep{li2023remax}, and (iii) add lightweight guard-rails, token-length limits, a gibberish filter, and an early-stop criterion, to keep gradients proportional to Brier loss and prevent collapse over more than 100,000 sequential events.
-On the evaluation side, we measure accuracy with the soft-Brier score and calibration with expected calibration error (ECE) on a strictly time-ordered 3,300-question Polymarket hold-out, and we quantify economic value by converting each forecast into a set of hypothetical trades and comparing realised profits with those of the frontier reasoning model \texttt{o1} as a benchmark.
+In this work, we design and empirically validate a stable RL pipeline for probabilistic forecasting.
+On the algorithmic side, we (i) remove per-question standard-deviation scaling from Group Relative Policy Optimisation (GRPO), (ii) switch to baseline-subtracted advantages in \textsc{ReMax} \citep{li2023remax}, and (iii) add lightweight guard-rails, token-length limits, a gibberish filter, and an early-stop criterion, to keep gradients proportional to Brier loss and prevent collapse over more than 100,000 sequential events.
+On the evaluation side, we collect a novel dataset of 1,265 questions on Polymarket, with accompanying news headlines up to a given prediction date, taking several measures to avoid temporal leakage (a common issue when backtesting the accuracy of forecasting models, see Section~\ref{sec:data}).
+We assess accuracy with the soft-Brier score and calibration with expected calibration error (ECE).
+Finally, we quantify economic value by converting each forecast into a set of hypothetical trades and comparing realised profits with those of the frontier reasoning model \texttt{o1} as a benchmark.

-We find that on the 3\,300-question hold-out set, a seven-run \textsc{ReMax} ensemble attains a Brier of \(0.193\,[0.186,0.200]\) and an ECE of \(0.042\), which is not statistically different from \texttt{o1} in accuracy (\(+0.003\), \(p=.23\)) while \emph{halving} its mis-calibration (\(-0.047\), \(p<.001\)).
-With a trading strategy that only places a hypothetical bet when the model's predicted edge exceeds its own expected-calibration error, \textsc{ReMax} realises \(\$127\) versus \(\$92\) for \texttt{o1}, being restricted to a single \$1 share per market.
-In total hypothetical profit, this surplus of \(\$35\) is statistically significant (95 \% CI \(+\$2.0\) to \(+\$68.6\), \(p = 0.037\)).
-Thus our \textsc{ReMax ensemble} is on par with frontier model accuracy, reaches near-market-level calibration, and leverages that calibration edge in a hypothetical trading strategy to outperform \texttt{o1}.
+Overall, we find that on the \var{N_test}-question hold-out set, a seven-run \textsc{ReMax} ensemble attains a Brier of \var{brier_Remax__Ensemble-7_estimate} [\var{brier_Remax__Ensemble-7_conf_low}, \var{brier_Remax__Ensemble-7_conf_high}] and an ECE of \var{ece_Remax__Ensemble-7_estimate}, meaning it matches or surpasses \texttt{o1} in accuracy while markedly improving calibration.
+In a simulated trading scenario, in which the model places a one-share hypothetical bet on every Polymarket question in the test set, \textsc{ReMax} earns a profit of \$\var{cumulative_profit_Lightning-100k__Remax__Ensemble-7_all} versus \$\var{cumulative_profit_OpenAI_o1_all} for \texttt{o1}.
+Thus, we find that our \textsc{ReMax ensemble} is able to outperform frontier reasoning models in both accuracy and calibration when forecasting future world events, and can leverage this capability to earn meaningful profit in real-money prediction markets.